Inside Anthony Bourdain's globe-trotting career

 He shared noodles and beer with President Barack Obama in Vietnam, won accolades exploring the world and its tastes, and built a business out of his legendary palette.
 His body of work was as expansive as his appetite.

 His book "Kitchen Confidential: Adventures in the Culinary Underbelly," published in 2000, was translated into more than two dozen languages.
-He produced a travel journal, three crime novels, a cookbook, a biography of Typhoid Mary and a graphic novel.
-His shows took him to more than 100 countries and three networks.
+He produced a travel journal, three crime novels, a cookbook, a biography of Typhoid Mary, and a graphic novel.
+His shows took him to more than 100 countries and aired on three networks.

 Bourdain took his own life at age 61, CNN said Friday.